nathamanath/range/README.md

 Range.init(ranges, args);
 ```

-where ranges is optional. ranges can be a selector string, a nodelist/array of
+where ranges is optional.
+Ranges can be a selector string, a nodelist/array of
-dom nodes, or a dom node. ranges defaults to `'input[type=range]'`
+dom nodes, or a dom node.
+Ranges defaults to `'input[type=range]'`

 and args is an arguments object.